Emergence of rotational modes in nuclear fission: Results

 \subsection{Free energy and entropy rates}

-The generalized non-equilibrium free energy difference $F$ and the entropy production rate $e_p$ are calculated using Eq.(2) and (3), respectively.
-The free energy difference $F$ is the thermodynamic potential difference for the process and its decreasing rate is the entropy production rate $e_p$ times $T$ relevant to the process.
-The free energy difference $F$ as a function of time is plotted in Fig.2 for low energy fission of \textsuperscript{236}U. From the rate of change of prefragment excitation energy, the heat dissipation $h_d$ is calculated and the corresponding entropy expulsion rate is given by $e_e=h_d/T$.The rates $e_p$ and $e_e$, and the rate of change of entropy $dS/dt$(Eq.(1)), are plotted as a function of time in Fig.3 using dashed, dash-dotted, and continuous lines, respectively.
+The generalized non-equilibrium free energy difference $F$ and the entropy production rate $e_p$ are calculated using Eq.(5) and Eq.(6), respectively.
+The free energy difference $F$ is the thermodynamic potential difference for the process and its decreasing rate is the entropy production rate $e_p$ times the temperature $T$.
+The free energy difference $F$ as a function of time is plotted in Fig.2 for low energy fission of \textsuperscript{236}U. From the rate of change of prefragment excitation energy, the associated value of heat dissipation $h_d$ is calculated and the corresponding entropy expulsion rate is given by $e_e=h_d/T$.The rates $e_p$ and $e_e$, and the rate of change of entropy $dS/dt$(Eq.(7)), are plotted as a function of time in Fig.3 using dashed, dash-dotted, and continuous lines, respectively.
+The value of $e_e$ decreases to zero from its value at scission as the prescission heat dissipation ends at scission.
 Since energy and entropy are extensive variables, the rates of entropy production and expulsion are additive so that the contributions from both fragments can be added when necessary.
 The generalized non-equilibrium free energy $F(t)$ is for a finite volume $V$ where $V$ is also an extensive variable, and the rates $e_p$ , $e_e$, and $dS/dt$ are also functions of the volume $V$.